RishabhRaj43/Gmail-Composer/README.md

 ## Note

-> **🔔 Note:** This project is under active development.
+> **🔔 Note:** This project is under development.
 Features and functionality may change.

 ----